stencila/stencila/docs/reference/tasks/README.md

 ## About

 Welcome to the reference documentation for Stencila Tasks.
 This document provides a brief overview and links to documentation for each task in the Stencila Task library.
-See the [tutorial](../../tutorial/tasks) and [howto](../../howto/tasks) sections for tasks for more.
+See the tasks [tutorial](../../tutorial/tasks.md) and [HOWTOs](../../howto/tasks) for more.

 ## Introduction